 But first, what does it mean to have data backups?

 Data backups are basically copies of data that can be recovered later—typically after a cyber attack or another event that compromised the integrity or availability of data.
 Backups are a critical component of a recovery plan, making it easy to retrieve essential files and resume operations quickly after an incident.

 Ideally, backups should be kept in a secure location that’s not connected to the network, such as an external hard drive stored offsite or a cloud-based backup service.
 After gaining access to your network, threat actors may deliberately try to tamper with data backups to cause further damage.
 You can stop attackers from doing this by keeping your backups air-gapped (in other words, physically isolated and unable to establish external connections).
 There are many approaches to data backups, and some may be more fitting than others depending on your organization’s needs and requirements.
 A few of the more common ways to back up data are via:

 - External hard drive.
 External hard drives are portable, come with a lot of storage space, and can be relatively inexpensive.
 However, external devices like these can fail (Backblaze, a cloud storage provider, reported a 1% annualized fail rate for hard drives).
 What’s more, hard drives can be hard to manage internally without the right experience and skills.

 - Cloud-based storage.
 A good cloud storage service comes with a file management system for simplified access.
-However, cloud-based storage options have had cyber security and data privacy issues in the past.
-Companies also have less control over their data when using cloud-based storage, which may good or bad depending on your circumstances.
+However, cloud-based storage options have had cybersecurity and data privacy issues in the past.
+Companies also have less control over their data when using cloud-based storage, which may be good or bad depending on your circumstances.